Cherie Currie

-Cherie Ann Currie (born November 30, 1959) is an American singer, musician, actress, and artist.
+Cherie Currie (born November 30, 1959) is an American singer, musician, actress, and artist.
 Currie was the lead vocalist of the Runaways, a rock band from Los Angeles, in the mid-to-late 1970s.
 She later became a solo artist.
 Currie and her identical twin sister, Marie Currie, released the album Messin' With The Boys in 1980 as Cherie & Marie Currie.
 Their duet "Since You Been Gone" reached number 95 on US charts.
 She is also known for her role in the 1980 film Foxes.

 Early life

 Currie was born to Don Currie and actress Marie Harmon.
 She was raised in Encino, California.
-She has an identical twin sister, Marie Currie, an elder sister, actress Sondra Currie, and a brother, Don Currie Jr.
+She has an identical twin sister, Marie Currie.

 Currie and her twin sister were given a role on an episode of My Three Sons at the age of two.
 They were due to sing "Twinkle, Twinkle, Little Star" with Fred MacMurray but they froze during filming and their part was cut from the show.
 Before Currie and her twin sister rose to fame, they appeared on American Bandstand as background dancers.